Logistics operations workflow for Tallyfy

 task

-Assign an available warehouse picker to this order batch based on current workload, zone expertise, and picker performance metrics.
-Check real-time floor availability and order priority levels.
-Consider special handling requirements such as hazmat, fragile items, or temperature-sensitive products when making assignments.
+Assign an available warehouse picker to this order batch based on current workload, zone expertise, and picker performance.
+Check real-time floor availability and order priority before you make the call.
+If there are special handling requirements - hazmat, fragile items, or temperature-sensitive products - factor those in when deciding who's best suited.
 Document the assignment for accountability and performance tracking.

 3